 Chapter six, "Free Will, Determinism and Doing What You're Told" explores the theme of liberty and the juxtaposition between free will and determinism in order to discuss whether or not people have free will over their lives or whether the universe is deterministic.
 Kord here presents a functional discussion of the relationship between free will and determinism through specific references to Spinoza and seems to implicate that free will does not exist: "[F]ree will is an illusion, born of our belief in linear time and a strong desire for freedom and control" (2019, 65).
-Kord also offers a brief insight into different types of determinism such as biological determinism, theological determinism, cultural determinism, logical determinism, and causal determinism (2019, 66).
+Kord also offers a brief insight into different types of determinism, logical determinism, theological determinism (2019, 66).
 In the light of Gilliam's stance towards the reality and the significance of point of view in constructing the reality, Kord seems to support the argument that "both linear time and free will are highly intuitive" (2019, 66).